nv-morpheus/Morpheus/examples/abp_pcap_detection/README.md

 ## Setup
 To run this example, an instance of Triton Inference Server and a sample dataset is required.
-The following steps will outline how to build and run Trtion with the provided FIL model.
+The following steps will outline how to build and run Triton with the provided FIL model.

 ### Triton Inference Server
 ```bash